embEDUx/documentation/src/background/implementation/flashtool.md

 The *udev* system will trigger various events when plugging in a *MMC* device.
 Every event returns an *action* and a *device* name.
 The important event actions are the *add* and *change* event.
-We will count these events for every device.
+These events are counted for every device.

 With this information, the **Flashtool** decides which of the recorded devices were plugged in by the user.
 There are 4 scenarios how the user could plug in a *MMC* card.

-1. User insert *MMC* device into a external *MMC card reader* with multiple MMC slots:
+1. User inserts *MMC* device into a external *MMC card reader* with multiple MMC slots:

     Python dictionary looks like: (device *sdd* is *MMC* card)